Meyaal/gitpod-full-template/README.md

 Images used for the site are from Pexels.com [pexels.com](https://www.pexels.com)

+Description about the classes are from webbsite [Nadi Yoga](https://www.studioyoganadi.com/) a Yoga Studio in Stockholm.

+***

 ## Acknowledgements

-Code Institute mentors and tutors for their assistance in getting me this far in the course.
+I'll thank Code Institute mentors and tutors for their assistance in getting me this far in the course.
 All the folk in the Code Institute Slack for their invaluable input to their fellow members development.